Lebow5ki/buy_bot/README.md

-Simply bot to buy something in online marketplace
+Simply bot to buy something in online marketplace for gamers